+- By quantifying over properties, we take properties as objects.

+- What are properties?

-- By quantifying over properties, we take properties as objects. - Platonic forms? - Eternal ideas? - Commitments to properties, in addition to objects which have those properties, is metaphysically contentious. - Is there really blueness, in addition to blue things?
+- Platonic forms?

+- Eternal ideas?

+- Commitments to properties, in addition to objects which have those properties, is metaphysically contentious.

+- There are blue things.

+- Is blueness also a thing?

 Deflating Second-Order Logic